Johnns620/Johnns620.github.io/_posts/2018-7-7-Hello-World.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Almost two years have passed and I'm still updating and working on my personal website regularly.**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In spring of 2017 I began my master's degree program at UW-Seattle.
 My first class was AMATH 583: High-Performance Scientific Computing.
 Up to this point in time it has been my favorite class of all time.
-I started developing my [HPC-Library](https://github.com/JohnSell620/HPC-Library) during the course, and after the semester I started working on a C++ desktop application using Qt Creator -- [NumInt](https://github.com/JohnSell620/NumInt), which tests HPC-Library and also evaluates triple integrals.
+I started developing my [HPC-Library](https://github.com/JohnSell620/HPC-Library) during the course, and after the semester I started working on a C++ desktop application using Qt Creator, [NumInt](https://github.com/JohnSell620/NumInt), which tests HPC-Library and also evaluates triple integrals.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**In Summer of 2017 I also began my journey down the road of machine learning.As one might expect, it's very exciting, and I plan to blog on that voyage at a later date.**